Operation Java: Production

 Principal photography took place at Kochi, Thiruvananthapuram, Vaikom, and Tamil Nadu.
 A location in Kakkanad served as the police station.
 Faiz Siddik was the cinematographer.
 Filming was wrapped in early March 2020.
 Dubbing of the film was held at a studio in Kochi in June 2020.

-Home Media
+Home media

-The satellite rights and digital rights of the film is acquired by Zee Keralam channel and ZEE5 OTT platform.
+The satellite and post-theatrical streaming rights of the film were acquired by Zee Keralam and ZEE5, respectively.
+It premiered on both ZEE Keralam and ZEE5 on the same day on 15 May.

-This film premiered on 15 May through the Television Channel Zee Keralam and through Zee5 OTT platform.

 Reception

 Baradwaj Rangan of Film Companion South wrote "The film is a beautiful combination of romance and practicality and the cruelty of the establishment."

 Music

 The original soundtrack is composed, programmed, and arranged by Jakes Bejoy.

+Sequel

+In October 2025, director Tharun Moorthy officially announced a sequel to Operation Java, titled Operation Cambodia, which will expand the OPJ universe.

+The sequel will feature Prithviraj Sukumaran in a significant role, alongside returning cast members including Lukman Avaran, Balu Varghese, Binu Pappu, Prasanth Alexander, Irshad Ali, Deepak Vijay.
+Tharun Moorthy returns as director, with production handled by The Manifestation Studio, V Cinemas International, and Worldwide Films India.
+The project is planned to begin after Moorthy completes his film Torpedo.